Iran names suspect in Natanz attack, says he fled country

 The report also aired what appeared to be an Interpol “red notice” seeking his arrest.
 The arrest notice was not immediately accessible on Interpol’s public-facing database.
 Interpol, based in Lyon, France, did not immediately respond to a request for comment.

-The TV report said “necessary actions” are underway to bring him back to Iran through legal channels, without elaborating.
-The supposed Interpol “red notice” listed his travel history as including Spain, the United Arab Emirates, Kenya, Ethiopia, Qatar, Turkey, Uganda, Romania and another country that was illegible.
+The TV report said “necessary actions” are underway to bring Karimi back to Iran through legal channels, without elaborating.
+The supposed Interpol “red notice” listed his travel history as including Spain, the United Arab Emirates, Kenya, Ethiopia, Qatar, Turkey, Uganda, Romania and another country that was illegible in the broadcast.

 The report also showed centrifuges in a hall, as well as what appeared to be caution tape up at the Natanz facility.